tian3rd/OHDOC/Linux/shell.md

 Q: How to bind USB device under a static name?
 A: [ref](https://unix.stackexchange.com/questions/66901/how-to-bind-usb-device-under-a-static-name)

+Q: How to open multiple terminals without GUI?
+A: Use `ctrl + F1-F12` [ref](https://raspberrypi.stackexchange.com/questions/7023/open-multiple-terminals-without-gui-startx)

 ### Use Tmux

 #### Get started with Tmux